gemboj/grid-mouse/README.md

 # Installation

 1. Install AutoHotkey v2: https://www.autohotkey.com/
-1. Download the mousePointer.ahk script and run it.
+1. Download the gridMouse.ahk script and run it.
-    - Optional: Download redpointer.cur file and place it alongside the mousePointer.ahk to change your cursor to a fancy red one when the grid is active.
+    - Optional: Download redpointer.cur file and place it alongside the gridMouse.ahk to change your cursor to a fancy red one when the grid is active.

 # Quickstart